fieldtrip/fieldtrip/README.md

 can depend on other functions.
 The release of this toolbox includes functions from other toolboxes that are covered under their respective licenses.
 See fieldtrip/external for details.
-Unauthorised copying and distribution of functions that are not explicitely covered by the GPL is not allowed!
+Unauthorised copying and distribution of functions that are not explicitly covered by the GPL is not allowed!